Protecting What Matters Most

 Telling your children that you are going to divorce is not simple, but it must be done.
 How you handle this process may define what your children think and feel for years to come.
 If you are getting a divorce or separating, learn how to talk to your children by considering their experiences, thoughts, pain, and reality carefully.

-Our legal team at Evans Family Law Group can help you make the decision on how to proceed with divorce in a compassionate, caring manner.
+Our Austin divorce attorney at Evans Family Law Group can help you decide how to proceed with your divorce in a compassionate, caring manner.
 Let us provide a free consultation to discuss where to get started.

 You know your children.
 You also know the amount of pain, suffering, fear, and worry they likely have over what is to come.
 Follow these tips to ensure they receive the information they need in the best manner possible when filing for divorce in Texas.